epos-eu/EPOS-DCAT-AP/README.md

 - Institutions
 - Facilities and equipment
 - Web services
-- Sofwtware
+- Software

 ## How it is being used in the context of EPOS
 EPOS is building a complex system, called Integrated Core Services (ICS) that integrates data, data products, services and softwares from the scientific communities in the field of Solid Earth Sciences.
-ICS is a metadata-driven system, that uses the metadata to manage resoruces and respond properly to user queries (More info on ICS: http://www.sciencedirect.com/science/article/pii/S1877050914007923 and https://rd.springer.com/chapter/10.1007/978-3-319-13674-5_17).
+ICS is a metadata-driven system, that uses the metadata to manage resources and respond properly to user queries (More info on ICS: http://www.sciencedirect.com/science/article/pii/S1877050914007923 and https://rd.springer.com/chapter/10.1007/978-3-319-13674-5_17).

 **In order to enable the harmonization of metadata from the various communities in the Solid Earth Sciences, an extension of DCAT-AP is being used.**
 All communities are therefore expected to map their metadata to this format.